AlgorithmicResearchGroup/ML-Research-Agent-Tasks/agent_tasks/full_benchmark/mini_pile/README.md

 # MiniPile Challenge

 The MiniPile Challenge focuses on data-efficient language model pre-training using a 6GB subset of The Pile corpus.
 Participants must pre-train language models on this dataset, which contains at most 1M documents.
 The evaluation involves tasks from GLUE and SNI benchmarks.
 Baseline models include BERT-Base and T5v1.1-Base.
 The challenge aims to achieve comparable downstream performance to models trained on much larger datasets.
-While not strictly enforced, the reference hardware setup is a single NVIDIA RTX 3090 GPU.

-## MiniPile Challenge: Detailed Rules and Guidelines

 ### Participation Requirements